t4k11/538NFL/README.md

 ##### Which teams were favored or unfavored more than others?

 As stated earlier, 538's model does not take into account injuries or roster changes.
-So teams like the Bills that performed well last season were projected to continue that streak into this year and ended up scoring almost 5 less point per game than the model projected, while teams like the Bears that did poorly last year were placed very low in the preseason power rankings and actually ended up scoring 7.5 points per game more than the projections.
+So teams like the Bills that performed well last season were projected to continue that streak into this year and ended up scoring almost 5 less point per game than the model projected.
+While teams like the Bears that did poorly last year were placed very low in the preseason power rankings and actually ended up scoring 7.5 points per game *more* than projected.

 Overrated Teams | Avg Performance Relative to Prediction
 ---|---